lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 The following plugin aspects can be involved in controlling how content is crawled:

-*  **Start URLs**: one or more URLs from which the crawl of an AU begins.
+*  :ref:`Start URLs`: one or more URLs from which the crawl of an AU begins.

-*  **Crawl seed**: in lieu of a list of start URLs, code called a crawl seed can compute the starting points of the crawl of an AU, for instance by interacting with an API.
+*  :ref:`Crawl Seed`: in lieu of a list of start URLs, code called a crawl seed can compute the starting points of the crawl of an AU, for instance by interacting with an API.

-*  **Permission URLs**: one or more URLs giving the LOCKSS software permission to crawl an AU, if permission is not given on the start URLs.
+*  :ref:`Permission URLs`: one or more URLs giving the LOCKSS software permission to crawl an AU, if permission is not given on the start URLs.

-*  **Per-host permission path**: path where permission statement may be found on hosts not listed in start URLs or Permission URLs.
+*  :ref:`Per-Host Permission Path`: path where permission statement may be found on hosts not listed in start URLs or Permission URLs.
 Useful for sites such as Internet Archive that have banks of similar hosts with unpredictable names.

-*  **Permitted host pattern**: pattern rules to allow collection from hosts that cannot explicitly grant permission, for example CDN hosts used to distribute standard components used by web sites such as Javascript libraries.
+*  :ref:`Permitted Host Pattern`: pattern rules to allow collection from hosts that cannot explicitly grant permission, for example CDN hosts used to distribute standard components used by web sites such as Javascript libraries.

-*  **Crawl rules**: sequential rules determining if a URL discovered during the crawl of an AU should in turn be fetched as part of the AU or not.
+*  :ref:`Crawl Rules`: sequential rules determining if a URL discovered during the crawl of an AU should in turn be fetched as part of the AU or not.

-*  **Crawl window**: a crawl window controls what times of day or days of the week crawls against the preservation target are allowed; by default an AU is eligible to crawl at any time.
+*  :ref:`Crawl Window`: a crawl window controls what times of day or days of the week crawls against the preservation target are allowed; by default an AU is eligible to crawl at any time.

-*  **Recrawl interval**: the amount of time before an AU that has previously been crawled successfully is eligible to attempt crawling again.
+*  :ref:`Recrawl Interval`: the amount of time before an AU that has previously been crawled successfully is eligible to attempt crawling again.

-*  **Refetch depth**: number of links away from the start URL(s) that will be fetched by normal crawls.
+*  :ref:`Refetch Depth`: number of links away from the start URL(s) that will be fetched by normal crawls.
 Deep crawls may be used to cause all URLs in an AU to be refetched (subject to If-Modified-Since).

-*  **Fetch pause time**: the minimum amount of time between two fetches of consecutive URLs in the crawl of an AU.
+*  :ref:`Fetch Pause Time`: the minimum amount of time between two fetches of consecutive URLs in the crawl of an AU.

-*  **Crawl rate limiter**: fine grained control of the maximum rate at which URLs may be fetched, based on media type, URL pattern, day of week or time of day.
+*  :ref:`Crawl Rate Limiter`: fine-grained control of the maximum rate at which URLs may be fetched, based on media type, URL pattern, day of week or time of day.

-*  **Crawl pool**: controls the number of simultaneous crawls that may be running against any one host or platform.
+*  :ref:`Crawl Pool`: controls the number of simultaneous crawls that may be running against any one host or platform.

-*  **Response handler**: custom action taken when fetching a URL results in certain error conditions or HTTP response codes.
+*  :ref:`Response Handler`: custom action taken when fetching a URL results in certain error conditions or HTTP response codes.

-*  **URL normalizer**: code that normalizes URL variants into canonical URLs.
+*  :ref:`URL Normalizer`: code that normalizes URL variants into canonical URLs.

-*  **Link extractor**: media type-specific code that extracts or extrapolates URLs from the collected content, to allow the crawler to follow links.
-Link extractors are built in for most standard media types that contain links (html, css, pdf, etc.); plugins may supply link extractors for additional media types or extend the built in extractors to handle additional constructs.
+*  :ref:`Link Extractor`: media type-specific code that extracts or extrapolates URLs from the collected content, to allow the crawler to follow links.
+Link extractors are built in for most standard media types that contain links (HTML, CSS, PDF, etc.); plugins may supply link extractors for additional media types or extend the built-in extractors to handle additional constructs.

-*  **Content filter**: code that filters content before a link extractor is run.
+*  :ref:`Crawl Filter`: code that filters content before a link extractor is run.
 Supplements the crawl rules in cases where more context it needed to determine whether a link should be followed.

-*  **URL fetcher**: custom code to fetch URLs, for cases that require a more elaborate interaction than a single GET.
+*  :ref:`URL Fetcher`: custom code to fetch URLs, for cases that require a more elaborate interaction than a single GET.

-*  **URL consumer**: custom code to store collected URLs in the repository.
+*  :ref:`URL Consumer`: custom code to store collected URLs in the repository.
 E.g., for sites that redirect permanent URLs to one-time URLs, to store the content at the permanent URL, or to adapt to sites undergoing HTTP to HTTPS transitions

 The :doc:`../crawl-control/index` chapter covers these plugin aspects.